Nicolas Bouliane

 This emphasis on maintenance is a radical idea on an internet dominated by streams, where everything is ephemeral.

+Someone asks a question on Facebook.
+Another answers.
 A day passes, and the question flows past everyone.
-Two or three days later, it sank at the bottom of everyone’s feed, lost in the abyss.
+Two or three days later, it sinks at the bottom of everyone’s feed, lost in the abyss.
 A week later, someone asks the same question again.
 Rinse, repeat.

 Person standing in a stream

-I neglect some sections and obsess over others, like any gardener, but my advice does not get lost in the depths of the internet.
+I neglect some sections and obsess over others like any gardener, but my advice does not get lost in the depths of the internet.
 It persists and it grows.
 It bears fruit for others to enjoy.

 Digital gardening